My stomach hurts after everything I eat! What should I do?

 1. These times are accurate for the item eaten alone.

-2. Combining foods makes the time increase dramatically.
+2. Combining foods increases the digestive time dramatically.

-4. The listed times above are for a healthy digestive system.
+4. The listed times above are for healthy digestive systems.

 Using the digestion times above, you want to emphasize meals from the beginning of the list.
 Melon for breakfast is excellent for healthy bodies and okay for many people with a struggling digestion.
-If melons upset your belly, go for berries, cucumber, celery, or bell pepper.
+If melons upset your belly, go for berries, (peeled, seedless) cucumber, celery, or lettuce.

 Then for brunch, if you eat one hour after the melon, you're giving (in theory) forty minutes of stomach-clean time before eating again.
 The reason why this is "in theory" is because digestion times vary for every human, and every condition.